clix-meta/clix-meta/.github/ISSUE_TEMPLATE/b1_correction-to-index-definition.md

 name: Correction to index definition
 about: Correction to the definition of an index definition in the master_table.xlsx
 title: ''
-labels: ''
+labels: 'update index'
 assignees: larsbarring

 ---

 # Please explain briefly what is wrong
 <!--
-This is not necessary if it obvious from the table entries below.
+This is not necessary if it is obvious from the table entries below.
 -->